 Will you take home a large dog like the Leonberger?
 Here is a brief background of this gentle, powerful-looking giant dog.

-The Leonberger first appeared in Leonberg, Germany in 1846 when Herr Heinrich Essig attempted to create a dog that is similar in looks to a lion, which is a coat-of-arms animal of Leonberg.
+The Leonberger is Kennel Club registered and first appeared in Leonberg, Germany in 1846 when Herr Heinrich Essig attempted to create a dog that is similar in looks to a lion, which is a coat-of-arms animal of Leonberg.
 It is believed to be a cross between the Newfoundland, Saint Bernard and Pyrenean Mount Dog, which resulted in a huge dog with a long white coat and an even temperament.
 The Leonberger became a popular dog in several European royal households that included Napoleon II, Prince of Wales, Umberto I of Italy and Empress Elizabeth of Austria-Hungary.

 Although Essig named and registered the first Leonberger, records suggest that a breed similar to Leonberger dogs have existed back in 1601 owned by the Metternich family.
 During World War I, there were only five Leonbergers left so two Leonberger enthusiasts, Stadelmann and Josenhans committed to reviving the breed through its breeding program, which was later taken over by the German government.
 Again, it almost went extinct during the World War II when the breed was utilised to pull ammunition carts, of which only eight dogs survived to contribute to the modern Leonbergers of today.